Possible stations

 - Acknowledge and reassure

-- Acknowledge complexity of situation and how difficult it must have been to disclose
+- Acknowledge their situation and how difficult it must have been to disclose

 - Reassure patient it is not their fault and that no one should be treated that way